-For a cell supporting on-demand SSB SCell operation and for Case #2 (i.e., Always-on SSB is periodically transmitted on the cell), consider only one or both of the following options for UE to perform L1/L3 measurement based on on-demand SSB.
+For a cell supporting on-demand SSB SCell operation and for Case #2 (i.e., Always-on SSB is periodically transmitted on the cell), consider only one or both of the following options for UE to perform L1 measurement based on on-demand SSB.

 Option 1: A CSI report configuration is associated with both of on-demand SSB and always-on SSB.

+Option 1-1: If on-demand SSB transmission is indicated, UE can perform L1 measurement based on both of always-on SSB and on-demand SSB.
+Otherwise, UE performs L1 measurement based on always-on SSB.

+Option 1-2: If on-demand SSB transmission is indicated, UE performs L1 measurement based on on-demand SSB.
+Otherwise, UE performs L1 measurement based on always-on SSB.

 Option 2: A CSI report configuration is associated with one of always-on SSB and on-demand SSB.